• Skip to primary navigation

 Parboiling is a blended word "partial" and "boiling," which means partially boiling potatoes.
 Basically, it involves boiling potatoes until they are partially cooked, but not all the way.

-To parboil, place the cut potatoes in salted water and boil for 7–8 minutes or until almost cooked (they will still feel firm when pierced with a knife).
-Drain thoroughly using a colander, then rinse in cold water to stop the cooking process.
+To parboil, place the cut potatoes in salted water and boil for 5 minutes or until almost cooked (they will still feel firm when pierced with a knife).
+Drain teh potatoes thoroughly using a colander, and allow them to cool completely.

 Once cooled, the potatoes, partially cooked, act like little sponges for any flavors they marinate in.

-I prefer to prepare Mexican potatoes beforehand, so they have time to marinate with the lime juice and seasonings.
+I prefer to prepare Mexican potatoes beforehand, so they have time to marinate with lime juice and seasonings.

 And, then add the potatoes and all the ingredients except for the cilantro to a Ziplock bag.
 Next, shake it all about...do the hokie pokie, and pop it in the refrigerator.